jhadev/sounds/README.md

 ### Todo

 - [x] Badge the Sort All nav-item with the total sound count.
-- [ ] Show counts for each character nav-items.
+- [ ] Show counts for each character's nav-items.
-- [ ] Dynamically create the navbar-items for filtering.
+- [ ] Dynamically create the nav-items for filtering.
 - [ ] Populate the nav-items with characters based on how many sounds they have.
 The most popular characters will automatically be featured in the navbar.
-(This is make setup a breeze)
+(This will make setup a breeze)

 ### Step 1